wouterdebie/putioarr/README.md

 TOML is used as the configuration format:
 ```
+# Required.
+Username and password that sonarr/radarr use to connect to the proxy
 username = "myusername"
 password = "mypassword"

+# Required.
+Directory where the proxy will download files to.
+This directory has to be readable by
+# sonarr/radarr in order to import downloads
 download_directory = "/path/to/downloads"

 # Optional bind address, default "0.0.0.0"